SAP-samples/partner-reference-application/Tutorials/45-Multi-Tenancy-Features-GenAI.md

 # Add Capabilities for Generative Artificial Intelligence (Gen AI)

 Put yourself in the shoes of a poetry slam manager who uses a poetry slam management application to manage the events.
 You want to easily create events with creative titles and descriptions.
-For the title and description proposal, the Partner Reference application uses [generative artificial intelligence (generative AI or genAI)](https://www.sap.com/products/artificial-intelligence/what-is-generative-ai.html) based on [large language models (LLM)](https://www.sap.com/resources/what-is-large-language-model).
+For the title and description proposal, the Partner Reference Application uses [generative artificial intelligence (generative AI or genAI)](https://www.sap.com/products/artificial-intelligence/what-is-generative-ai.html) based on [large language models (LLM)](https://www.sap.com/resources/what-is-large-language-model).
 The [SAP AI Core service of the SAP BTP](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/what-is-sap-ai-core) and the [SAP Cloud SDK for AI](https://github.com/SAP/ai-sdk-js) offer easy consumption of generative AI features.

 To explore this feature with the Poetry Slam Manager, you have two options:

-1. Clone the repository of the Partner Reference application.
+1. Clone the repository of the Partner Reference Application.
 Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step by step.

 2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch where the feature is already included.